KevinEverywhere/bob-angular/README.md

-# bob-angular — A D3-Three seed for AngularJS apps
 ###version 0.0.0

 *This is in development and is not recommended to develop with as a base until version 0.0.1.
 You can still look under the hood to see how things work by following the installation process.*